Integrative Medicine: Why You Should Consider a Career in this Field

 Integrative medicine is an expanding field of medicine that offers providers and patients a growing number of exciting opportunities.
 If you’re interested in exploring graduate studies to become an integrative medicine professional, contact our Admissions staff today at email@example.com to learn more about our classes and programs available.

 Originally founded in 2004, VUIM is Virginia’s first and only accredited institution that offers graduate degrees in Acupuncture and East Asian Medicine.
-The university offers the following programs, Master of Science in Acupuncture (MSA), Master of Science in Oriental Medicine (MSOM), Doctor of Acupuncture (DAc), Doctor of Oriental Medicine (DOM), the Doctor of Acupuncture and Oriental Medicine (DAOM), and the Certificate in East Asian Nutrition (CEAN).
+The university offers the following programs, Master of Science in Acupuncture (MAc), Master of Science in Acupuncture and Herbal Medicine (MAcHM), Doctor of Acupuncture (DAc), Doctor of Acupuncture and Herbal Medicine (DAcHM), the Doctor of Acupuncture and Oriental Medicine (DAOM), and the Certificate in Herbal Medicine (CCHM).

 VUIM is committed to producing educated healthcare practitioners highly skilled in Acupuncture and Integrative Medicine, trained to provide the community with affordable healthcare services while fostering the growth and practice of Acupuncture and Integrative Medicine.